ch4og/ch4.fun/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/ch4og/lolisafe/master/LICENSE)

-This fork is for my personal use and **could** have problems if you try using it.
-Please refer to the [original repo](https://github.com/BobbyWibowo/lolisafe)
+This fork is for my personal use and may and probably WILL have some problems if you try to use it.
+Please refer to [original repo](https://github.com/BobbyWibowo/lolisafe)

 ## Features